 Let be an exponential random variable with parameter .
 Compute the following probability:

-First of all we can write the probability asusing the fact that the probability that an absolutely continuous random variable takes on any specific value is equal to zero (see Absolutely continuous random variables and zero-probability events).
+First of all we can write the probability asusing the fact that the probability that a continuous random variable takes on any specific value is equal to zero (see Continuous random variables and zero-probability events).
 Now, the probability can be written in terms of the distribution function of as

 Suppose the random variable has an exponential distribution with parameter .
 Compute the following probability: